web-platform-tests/rfcs/rfcs/asynchronous_setup.md

    1. Set the harness status to `ERROR`
    2. Transition the harness to the `COMPLETE` phase
    3. Abort this algorithm
-9. Configure testharness.js to execute any tests which are subsequently defined
-10. Begin execution of any tests which were defined while this algorithm waited
+0. Begin the serial execution of any tests which were defined with `promise_test` while this algorithm waited

 These steps are intended to approximate the corresponding synchronous behavior of the `setup` function.